Skip to content ↓

 As a church community school, we aim to embrace Christian values which enable us to be socially responsible members of our rich and diverse community, within a changing world.

-• South Molton United C of E Primary School follows the Code of Practice (2014) in operating a graduated approach to identifying, assessing and supporting pupils with special education needs.
+• South Molton United C of E Primary School follows the Code of Practice (2014) in operating a graduated approach to identifying, assessing and supporting pupils with special education needs (figure 1)

 Figure1